djheru/cdk-best-practices/README.md

 #### Disadvantages

 - One disadvantage could be having configuration values in two places, i.e. a typed object file as well as the `cdk.json` file.
 This would be one for coding standards and ways or working in your organisation I would say personally (_agree on one and stick to it!_)

+---

+---

+# Part 2 - Pipeline Testing, Manual Approval, Database Deploys and SAST Tooling

+## Example Application Updates

+The example application created in part 1 will be updated to add the additional refinements:

+1. Developers commit changes to the code and push to GitHub.
+At this build stage, we run unit testing, linting, formatting, and SAST on pre-commit

+2. A webhook in GitHub invokes our CDK Pipeline with the exact commit information

+3. The AWS CDK Pipeline is self-mutating, so any changes to pipeline code are deployed during a self-update process.

+4. CodePipeline is invoked to run the actual pipeline now that it has been updated.
+This is across our 3 stages (Development, Staging, and Production).
+This is where we perform our tests

+5. As part of this pipeline, a custom resource invokes a lambda function which seeds our configuration data to DynamoDB (store data configuration)

+6. The pipeline performs integration tests using Postman and Newman, as well as load testing with Artillery.

+## Key Considerations and Code Walkthrough

+In part 2 we will be updating the application, focusing on Build, Test and Staging stages.

+### Build Stage